 What is the ‘morning after pill’ and how does it work?

 The ‘morning after pill’ is sometimes used to describe the emergency contraceptive pill.
 It is a pill that contains hormones that can be taken to prevent pregnancy up to five days (120 hours) after having unprotected sex.
 The sooner it is taken the more effective it is.
 Calling it the 'morning after pill' can be confusing as some young people think that it can ONLY be taken the morning after sexual intercourse.

-The hormones help prevent sperm from reaching the egg, and to delay ovulation.
+The hormones in the pill help prevent sperm from reaching the egg, and to delay ovulation.
 They also prevent an already fertilised egg from implanting into the uterus.
 It can not cause a termination/abortion if someone takes it who is already pregnant.

 See the emergency contraception section of the Get the Facts website for more information.

 What should you do if you know someone is being bullied online?

 If someone is being bullied online, the first action to take is not to join in!
 Don’t comment on posts or images because it can hurt other people.
 Leave negative groups or conversations where the bullying may be occurring.

 Bullying should be reported to someone who can help such as a parent or teacher.
 If a young person feels confident, they can ask the person to stop their bullying behaviour.
 Make sure that the person being bullied knows they have support and are not alone.
 Giving support can sometimes make a big difference to someone.
 Nobody deserves to be bullied.

 More information can be found on the esafety.gov.au website.